baconjs/bacon.js/README.md

 `Bacon.EventStream` a stream of events.
 See methods below.

-`stream.subscribe(f)` subscribes given side-effect function to event stream.
-Function will receive Event objects (see below)
+`stream.subscribe(f)` subscribes given handler function to event stream.
+Function will receive Event objects (see below).
+The subscribe() call returns a `unsubscribe` function that you can call to unsubscribe.
+You can also unsubscribe by returning `Bacon.noMore` from the handler function as a reply to an Event.

 `stream.map(f)` maps values using given function